lampnout/python/README.md

 # python scripts

-this folder contains python scripts for educational purpose
+this repository contains python scripts for educational purpose